Found 871 activities

 At Rayleigh National Grid Substation

-Tackle overgrown bramble to restore open areas and allow native wildflowers and grasses to thrive.
-Essential for long-term habitat health.
+Tackle overgrown bramble and blackthorn to restore open areas and allow native wildflowers and grasses to thrive.
+Essential for long-term habitat health and improve Adder population on site.
+For those that enjoy physical outdoor work.
+Please email the project officer before the day to register your interest.